diberry/azure-docs/articles/machine-learning/service/quickstart-run-cloud-notebookbuild.md

 * Run the notebook.
 * View the logged error values in your workspace.
 This example shows how the workspace can help you keep track of information generated in a script.

-## Create a Machine Learning Service Workspace Resource in Azure
+## Use an existing Machine Learning Service Workspace Resource in Azure
-Click on this link to the [Azure Portal](https://ms.portal.azure.com/#create/Microsoft.MachineLearningServices) to create a Machine Learning Workspace.
-Enter Workspace name, select resource group, and set Location to West US 2, then click Create.
-Wait for deployment to complete, clicking on the Bell icon at the top of the page to launch deployed workspace.
+In this quickstart, use a Machine Learning Service Workspace resource created for you, found in the [Azure Portal](https://ms.portal.azure.com/).

 ## Create a cloud-based notebook server